 - a.
 Emergency services facilities adequately staffed by qualified medical professionals to provide pre-hospital, emergency care on a 24-hour-a-day, 7-day-a-week basis, for an emergency medical condition as defined by AHCCCS Rule 9 A.A.C.
 22, Article 1.
 Emergency medical services are covered without prior authorization.
 DES/DDD is encouraged to contract with emergency service facilities for the provision of emergency services.
 DES/DDD is encouraged to contract with or employ the services of non-emergency facilities (e.g. urgent care centers) to address member non-emergency care issues occurring after regular office hours or on weekends.
 DES/DDD shall be responsible for educating members and providers regarding appropriate utilization of emergency room services including behavioral health emergencies.
-DES/DDD shall monitor emergency services utilization (by both provider and member) and shall have guidelines for implementing corrective action for inappropriate utilization.
+DES/DDD shall monitor emergency services utilization.
 For utilization review, the test for appropriateness of the request for emergency services shall be whether a prudent layperson, similarly situated, would have requested such services.
 For purposes of this contract, a "prudent layperson" is a person who possesses an average knowledge of health and medicine. - b.
 All medical services necessary to rule out an emergency condition - c.
 Emergency transportation - d.
 Member access by telephone to a physician, registered nurse, physician assistant or nurse practitioner for advice in emergent or urgent situations, 24 hours per day, 7 days per week.